zw0610/metal-mps-doc/docs/example-vecadd.md

 ### Finish Command Encoder

-Once the function pipeline status and arguments are all set, we can end the encoding:
+Once the function pipeline state and arguments are all set, we can end the encoding:

 ```Objective-C
 [computeEncoder endEncoding];